raroes/annotation-sharing-in-biomedical-articles/README.md

 # Prediction of annotations using the citation network

-#### For the main analysis the order of execution of the scripts is the following, first:
+#### The entire analysis can be run using the script *run_all.sh*, which contains the sequence of scripts that needs to be followed.
+#### The only thing missing in the *run_all.sh* script is the download of MEDLINE and the BC2GN datasets.

+#### Below you can find a brief description of some of the files in this repository.

 #### Download data files: